kod02/kubernetes-intel-azure-high-availability-training/README.md

 © Copyright 2023, Intel Corporation
 ## Microsoft Azure

 The Intel® Cloud Optimization Module for Kubernetes* can be used to build and deploy highly available and scalable AI applications on Microsoft Azure.
-The machine learning component of the module focuses on predicting the probability of a loan default using Intel® optimizations in XGBoost and Intel® oneDAL to accelerate model training and inference.
+The machine learning component of the module focuses on predicting the probability of a loan default using [Intel® optimizations for XGBoost](https://www.intel.com/content/www/us/en/developer/tools/oneapi/optimization-for-xgboost.html) and [Intel® oneDAL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onedal.html) to accelerate model training and inference.
 We also demonstrate how to use incremental training of the XGBoost model as new data becomes available.

 The solution architecture uses Docker for application containerization and stores the image in an Azure Container Registry (ACR).
 The application is then deployed on a cluster managed by Azure Kubernetes Service (AKS).
 Our cluster runs on confidential computing virtual machines leveraging [Intel® Software Guard Extensions (Intel® SGX)](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html).
 We use a mounted Azure File Share for persistent data and model storage.
 An Azure Load Balancer is provisioned by our Kubernetes service that the client uses to interact with our application.